 Medical care is very cheap in Mexico.
-A visit to the doctor is only going to cost you a few dollars.
+A visit to the doctor will only cost you a few dollars.
 Same with medications, and you don’t even need a prescription to get most of them.

-I signed up for a one-month gym membership, and it was 30 USD.
-Had I signed up for three months it would have only been 25.
+I signed up for a one-month gym membership, which was 30 USD.
+Had I signed up for three months, it would have only been 25.
 The gym was clean, spacious, had lots of equipment, and offered fitness classes.

-There are also plenty of ways to stay fit and active in Puerto Vallarta without joining a gym.
+There are also many ways to stay fit and active in Puerto Vallarta without joining a gym.
 You can do workout videos at home or go hiking on nearby trails.
 Many people walk up to the Mirador for daily exercise.
 There’s also swimming and surfing!

 These are additional costs that you may incur depending on your lifestyle.

-There are plenty of free resources and apps out there to learn Spanish, but adding in-person classes can be a nice thing to do while living in Puerto Vallarta.
-Plus it’s a good way to meet people if you’re taking group classes!
+There are plenty of free resources and apps to learn Spanish, but adding in-person classes can be a nice thing to do while living in Puerto Vallarta.
+Plus, it’s an excellent way to meet people if you’re taking group classes!

-I took a 3-week in-person class at Spanish School Vallarta with 3 other students.
+I took a 3-week in-person class at Spanish School Vallarta with three other students.
 It cost 250 USD, including the course materials (75/week).
-I’ve seen many people advertising private Spanish lessons for anywhere from 10-15 USD/hour.
+I’ve seen many people advertising private Spanish lessons for 10-15 USD/hour.

-One thing that’s great about Puerto Vallarta is that it’s easy to get anything you need here.
-There’s a Walmart and Costco, as well as tons of local vendors.
+One great thing about Puerto Vallarta is that it’s easy to get anything you need here.
+There’s a Walmart and Costco and tons of local vendors.